alexrainman/SegmentedControl/README.md

 #### Usage

-In your iOS and Android projects call:
+In your iOS projects call:

 ```
 Xamarin.Forms.Init();
 SegmentedControlRenderer.Init();
 ```
+No initiailization required for Android.

 #### XAML